OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. Replace `TODO 10` with the following.
 About this code, note:

     - This object is the parameter to the `$.ajax` method.
     - The `/getuserdata` is an Express route on the add-in's server that you create in a later step.
-It will call a Microsoft Graph endpoint and include the access token in it's call.
+It will call a Microsoft Graph endpoint and include the access token in its call.

     ```javascript
     {